 -

-Discover the results of the Standard Chartered Weather Photographer of the Year competition for 2024.
+Learn about the Standard Chartered Weather Photographer of the Year competition.

 One competition, five awards

-There are three categories in the Standard Chartered Weather Photographer of the Year competition, plus a special prize for the photo which best tells the story of climate change and its impact, and an award for the image chosen in the public vote.
-Find out the winners and runners-up in this year’s competition below.
+There are four categories in the Standard Chartered Weather Photographer of the Year competition, plus a special award for the image chosen in the public vote.

 Weather Photographer